alantothe/movie_stills/README.md

 ## Getting Started

 To get this project up and running locally, you'll need to clone and run the backend server first, then run this frontend (Next.js) client.
+Client code is expecting the server on http://localhost:8081/

 1. This project depends on a backend server which can be found here: